Information about my code:

 I am following this MIT OCW algorithms course.
 The first lecture described insertion sort and merge sort.
 I implemented insertion sort in C.

-function.
-The array to be sorted is allocated dynamically in the main
+The algorithm is structured as a function called from the main function.
+The array to be sorted is allocated dynamically in the main function but can also be statically allocated.

 What I am looking for: